Yorafa/coursenote/public/content/csc369/9 file system introduction.md

 - There is also a inode table is an array of inodes which stored in consecutive blocks on disk. such table allocated when file system is created so that maximum files is pre-determined.
 - inode bitmap also used to track which inodes are free

-## Step to access a file
+#### Step to access a file

 for a file, "/a", we need to:
-1. find root directory inode "/" (known location)
+1. find root directory inode "/" (known location from system headfile or superblock and get from inode table)
 2. read the root directory inode to find the data blocks that hold the directory entries of the root directory
 3. read the first data block for the directory entries
 4. search data blocks until find the directory entry for "a"